enowars/enowars8-service-piratesay/documentation/README.md

 - .log files: these are standard log files without any password protection
 - .treasure files: these files are protected by a password input that contain a format string vulnerability
+- .private files: these files are associated with a specific user.
+However, there is a weekness in using the server's startup time to seed the random numbers.
+Combined with the option to change your "identity string" when connected, this allows us to pose as other users.

 # Vulnerabilities

 ## Vulnerability #1 - Parrot echoes password back

 - Category: Format string
-- Difficulty: Medium
+- Difficulty: Easy/Medium

 When trying to access .treasure files, the guarding parrot echoes back your words after each attempt.
-However, her words are printed without format specifiers, meaning the attempted password "%p" would give back a pointer read from the stack.
+However, its words are printed without format specifiers, meaning the attempted password "%p" would give back a pointer read from the stack.

+Note: The code specifically prevents against %n by escaping the % (giving us %%n).
+The code is structured in a way to try to hide it, as it could be a partial give-away.

 # Exploits